lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 This section is **recognized** by the **"Parameters"** reserved **keyword** written in an atx-style Markdown header.
 This section must be nested under an [Endpoint Section][EndpointSection].

 This section can contain **further Markdown-formatted content**.
 If a content is provided it is considered to represent general endpoint's parameter description.
-The rest of this section is formatted per URI parameter as follows:
+The rest of this section is formatted as follows:

 	+ <parameter name> [= <default value>] [(<type>)] ...
 Markdown-formatted content